zhibailin/MasteringEnglish/06-You-Won't-Get-Rich-Renting-Out-Your-Time.md

 And it doesn’t even have to be [[wholesale]] replaced __over night__.
 It can be replaced __a little bit at a time__.
 And that kind of __eats into__ your __wealth creation__, and [[therefore]] your __earning capability__.

+So, fundamentally your __inputs are matched to your outputs__.
+You are replaceable, and you’re not being creative.
+I just don’t think that, that is a way that you can truly make money.